zqcrafts/SkySense-O/README.md

 - `2025/06/17`: 🔥 We release the checkpoints of SkySense-CLIP[[ckpt]](https://huggingface.co/zqcraft/SkySense-O/tree/main) for future research.
 - `2025/06/29`: 🔥 We release the Sky-SA dataset[[dataset]](https://huggingface.co/zqcraft/SkySense-O/tree/main) .
 - `2025/08/06`: 🔥 Our new work, <strong>SkySense++</strong>[[paper]](https://www.nature.com/articles/s42256-025-01078-8)[[code]](https://github.com/kang-wu/SkySensePlusPlus), has been accepted to Nature Machine Intelligence!
 Different from text prompt of Skysense-O,  SkySense++ focuses on visual prompt.
-- `2025/08/08`: 🔥 The SkySense Family project homepage[[url]](https://zqcrafts.github.io/SkySense-O/project.html) is now live.
+- `2025/08/08`: 🔥 The SkySense family [homepage](https://zqcrafts.github.io/SkySense-O/project.html) is now live.
 Welcome to follow us!

 ## Try Our Demo 🕹️